harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

       helm repo add netapp-trident https://netapp.github.io/trident-helm-chart
       ```

-   * Next, install the Helm cart.
+   * Next, install the Helm chart.
 This example uses `mytrident` as the deployment name, `trident` as the namespace, and 23.07.0 as the version number to install:

       ```shell
       helm install mytrident netapp-trident/trident-operator --version 23.07.0 --create-namespace --namespace trident